 Serve chicken hot.
 Leftover chicken could be reheated and eaten over salad or inside lettuce wraps.

-Everything in this recipe is a good ingredient choice for the South Beach Diet, and these Sriracha-Glazed Grilled Chicken Kabobs should be approved for most other Low-Carb diet plans.
+These chicken kabobs are low-carb, Keto, and low-glycemic, and everything in this recipe is a good ingredient choice for the South Beach Diet.
 (I haven't tried adapting this recipe to be Paleo by replacing soy sauce with coconut aminos and not using peanut oil, but I think it would work well.)

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn's Kitchen on Pinterest to see all the good recipes I'm sharing there.